mesozoic-egg/tinygrad-notes/README.md

 are great resources, but may not be so beginner friendly, the following might be more digestable.

+Recent updates:

+- [Computer algebra study notes](https://github.com/mesozoic-egg/computer-algebra-study-notes/tree/main), this may not be directly related to tinygrad, but a lot of the optimization in tinygrad deals with computer algebra, feel free to check this out.

 Fundamentals (better read in orders):

 1. [High level overview of the abstractions](dotproduct.md)